FruitbatM/explore-national-parks-of-japan/README.md

 - yoshino-kumano-np.jpg

 ### Icons
-- Social media icons were sourced from [Font Awesome](https://fontawesome.com/)
+- All icons were sourced from [Font Awesome](https://fontawesome.com/)

 ## Content
 Below websites were used for a general layout inspiration:
+-

-- The text was adapted from:
+The text was adapted from:
 - [Japan National Tourism Organization](https://www.japan.travel/national-parks/)
 - [10 Most Beautiful National Parks in Japan](https://www.touropia.com/national-parks-in-japan/)